Dhiru-Dev/DNMeterialTextField/README.md

 ## DNMeterialTextFiled
-This TextFiled is created using Swift languagge and this is available  iOS , inspired by Meterial Desing , Android EditText
+This TextFiled is created using Swift languagge and this is available  iOS , inspired by Material Design , Android EditText `com.google.android.material.textfield.TextInputEditText`

-`com.google.android.material.textfield.TextInputEditText`

 With icons